RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/databases/databases-labs/databases-lab-2.md

 ## Steps Taken
 1. Logged into the AWS Management Console
-2. Connected to the instance containing the database client.
+2. Connected to the instance containing the database client (Command Host)
 3. Ran the following query to show the existing databases:
       ```sql
       SHOW DATABASES;